Yarrow Stadium: Events

-In the past Yarrow Stadium has hosted Relay for Life, Multi-ethnic Extravaganza and Searchlight Tattoo.
+In the past Stadium Taranaki has hosted Relay for Life, Multi-ethnic Extravaganza and Searchlight Tattoo.
 Yarrow's has also hosted a number of cricket matches including the Central Districts when they clashed with Sri Lanka.
-Cricket is usually played at Pukekura Park, because of the incorrect size of Yarrow Stadium's number 1 field.
-However Yarrow Stadium hosted many matches in the New Zealand domestic Twenty20 cricket competition in the 2015/16 summer the first time in 14 years using a drop in pitch.
+Cricket is usually played at Pukekura Park, because of the incorrect size of Stadium Taranaki's number 1 field.
+However Stadium Taranaki hosted many matches in the New Zealand domestic Twenty20 cricket competition in the 2015/16 summer the first time in 14 years using a drop in pitch.

-In February 2007 about 8000 people attended the Crusty Demons Kiwi Carnage Tour show at Yarrow Stadium to watch the 12-strong team of Kiwi, Australian, and American motorcycle riders perform back-flips and stunts known as the "rock solid" and the "ruler".
+In February 2007 about 8000 people attended the Crusty Demons Kiwi Carnage Tour show at Stadium Taranaki to watch the 12-strong team of Kiwi, Australian, and American motorcycle riders perform back-flips and stunts known as the "rock solid" and the "ruler".

-In March 2009 the Crusty Demons Unleashed Hell Tour stopped in at Yarrow Stadium and put on a show for the approximately 6500 people who attended the event.
+In March 2009 the Crusty Demons Unleashed Hell Tour stopped in at Stadium Taranaki and put on a show for the approximately 6500 people who attended the event.
 Stunts performed by the six riders included the dangerous double back-flip.

-Postponed by 24 hours due to rain, the Nitro Circus team made up of around 30 motocross, BMX, FMX, inline skaters and scooter athletes performed at Yarrow Stadium on 12 February 2017.
+Postponed by 24 hours due to rain, the Nitro Circus team made up of around 30 motocross, BMX, FMX, inline skaters and scooter athletes performed at Stadium Taranaki on 12 February 2017.
 Using a range of different sized ramps, including the 15 metre high Gigantor Ramp, the riders launched themselves into the air on everything from motorbikes and scooters to a couch and a whisky barrel.

 Members of the crowd were also called onto the field to take part in the show, with three volunteers jumping on a single motorbike with one of the Nitro riders to perform a back flip, while another went down the ramp on another guy's back.